Quasinormal modes of charged BTZ black holes: Results

 An interesting behavior can be explored in that data: the transition between oscillatory and purely imaginary modes for intermediate values of $\mathcal{Q}$.
 This change evidences the presence of two different families of modes, what we confirm by calculating the frequencies nearby the transition points.
 Examining e. g. $k=2$, the non-excited oscillatory mode for $\mathcal{Q}=0.5$ reads $0.920-2.043i$ whose imaginary part is higher than the fundamental mode, $-1.526i$.
 On the other hand, fo $\mathcal{Q}=0.4$ the first purely imaginary mode to appear is $-2.179i$ which is beaten by the fundamental one $1.152-1.986i$.
 A similar behavior was calculated for $k=3$ whose complementary modes (not shown in the table) read $-3.085i$ ($\mathcal{Q}=0.4$) and $2.073-2.267i$ ($\mathcal{Q}=0.5$).

-The existence of the purely imaginary family is still substatiated by an almost constant gap between modes as we increase $k$ (same $\mathcal{Q}$).
+The purely imaginary family is substantiated by an almost constant gap between modes as we increase $k$ (same $\mathcal{Q}$).
 For this family, a distance $\delta k$ represents a proportional distance $\delta \Im (\omega )$ what is not the case for the oscillatory modes \cite{Destounis_2020,Fontana_2021} .
 On the subject, we observe the case $k=0$ whose family of purely imaginary modes is unique, not correlated to those purely imaginary modes appearing for $k>0$ \cite{Cardoso_2018}.
 In our case, that frequencies are descendent of the oscillatory modes presented in table \ref{t2}.

 A panel of the transition behavior with three plots is given in figure \ref{fg1}.